SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.00c.txt

  - Ex mini Suika health has been increased

 Biten:
- - Overall shot damage has been increased //
+ - Overall shot damage has been increased

 Enoko:
  - C1 and skill damage has been decreased
+ - Ex can be grazed for the first 2 seconds after spawning

 Chiyari:
  - Scope damage has been increased